 SPF & DKIM Values

-From your Domain Name Configuration page, you will find all your sending domains and their SPF & DKIM statuses.
-(Every time you add a sending email address or domain, the domain will be added to the Domain Name Configuration page.)
+From your Sending Domain Authentication page, you will find all your sending domains and their SPF & DKIM statuses.
+(Every time you add a sending email address or domain, the domain will be added to the Sending Domain Authentication page.)

 For the domain you want to authenticate, click on ‘Manage’ to view the SPF & DKIM values.